ShreyaBaidya/flowsync-saas/README.md

 **Shreya Baidya**

-B.Tech – Electronics and Communication Engineering
+B.Tech, Electronics and Communication Engineering
-IIT (ISM) Dhanbad
+Indian Institute of Technology (ISM) Dhanbad

 GitHub: https://github.com/ShreyaBaidya

+---

+## ⭐ Support

+If you found this project useful, consider giving it a ⭐ on GitHub!